Evidence on: Skin-To-Skin After Cesarean

-Other barriers to skin-to-skin care after a C-section include (Smith 2008 & Hung 2011):
+Other potential barriers to skin-to-skin care after a Cesarean include (Smith 2008; Hung 2011):

 - The mother may not be capable of holding the baby due to nausea or other symptoms—in this case, another family member would need to do skin-to-skin with the baby